Benefiting from over 30 years’ experience, Fitzwilliam Institute’s Online Diploma in Public Relations course features:

 Local versus Global Communication, Landscaping Platforms, Channels and context, Online PR Organisational Analysis and Segmentation, Developing Online PR Strategies, Online PR Tactics and SEO considerations, Online PR Planning, Managing Online PR Risk and Opportunities.

-The Elements of the Mass Media in the UK - TV, National and Local Radio, National and Local Newspapers, Trade Publications, Specialist and Consumer Magazines, the Internet.
+The Elements of the Mass Media - TV, National and Local Radio, National and Local Newspapers, Trade Publications, Specialist and Consumer Magazines, the Internet.
 The Functions of Different People in the Media.

 What the Mass Media needs from Public Relations, and what Public Relations needs from the Mass Media.
 The Factors involved in Building Effective Relationships with the Media.
 Dealing with the Mass Media, i.e. Pitching Stories, Interviews, Press Conferences, Photography, Media Relations in a Crisis.
 Publicity versus Press Relations.